Using Subflow in Astera Centerprise¶

-1. Open a new subflow.
+1. Open a new Subflow.

 a.
-To open a new subflow, go to File > New > Subflow or press the shortcut keys Ctrl+Shift+S.
+To open a new Subflow, go to File > New > Subflow or press the shortcut keys, Ctrl+Shift+S.

 b.
-Alternatively, you can also expand the dropdown button in the main toolbar and select Subflow as shown below.
+Alternatively, you can also expand the dropdown in the main toolbar and select Subflow as shown below.

 Subflow Input and Output¶

-The Subflow Input object makes it possible to feed data into the subflow from an upstream object on the dataflow that calls the subflow.
+The Subflow Input object makes it possible to feed data into the subflow from an upstream object in the dataflow that calls the subflow.
 The Subflow Output object is used to send data to the downstream dataflow object connected to the subflow.

 Note: The Subflow section will only appear in the Toolbox if a Subflow file is open.

-Drag and drop these items onto the subflow designer to use them.
+Drag-and-drop these items onto the subflow designer to use them.

 The Subflow Input object is a connector controlling the input layout of your subflow.
 Any data that is fed into the subflow will pass through the Subflow Input when the subflow is called by a dataflow or another subflow.

 In our example, we need our subflow to take the student allowance details as the input using the Subflow Input object.
-We can also use any other source object, such as Excel Workbook Source.
+We can also use any other source object, such as an Excel Workbook Source.

 2. Add appropriate data fields, along with their data types, in the Layout Builder, and click OK.